 We’re excited to be teaming up with Hired to bring you career insights about diversity, inclusion, and the job market.

-Writing clear, understandable code for complex systems can be challenging.
+Writing clear, understandable code for complex systems can be a challenge for software developers or students learning to code.
+This can be intimidating when learning to code, but as an ally in the programming community, we’ll walk you through a way to make your coding more understandable.
 In this post, we’ll explore the concept of self-documenting code as a technique for writing clearer code.

 What is self-documenting code?

-Self-documenting code is code that utilizes descriptive method and variable names that resemble human speech.
+Self-documenting code is code that doesn’t require code comments for a human to understand its naming conventions and what it is doing.
+It utilizes descriptive method and variable names that resemble human speech.
 You may understand this concept even if you’ve not heard the term before.
 Other synonymous names include “human-readable code” and “self-describing code.”

 Why is it useful?